continuations can report double the initial temperature

 PS Your simulation settings are strange.
 They are extremely inefficient with group scheme, nstlist=1 and nstcalcenergy=1.
 But there are not very accurate either, since you are using a list buffer of only 0.05 nm.
 Your simulations would go much faster and be more accurate when using the group scheme with default settings.
 Futhermore, I see Cmap energy entries, so I assume you are using the CHARMM force field.
 That should officially be used with force switching with LJ up to 1.2 nm.

-#4 Updated by Elizabeth Ploetz over 2 years ago
+#4 Updated by Elizabeth Ploetz about 3 years ago

 These same comments are also at https://redmine.gromacs.org/issues/2200 .

 Thanks for your comments.
 I was trying to have accurate simulations, at the price of them being slow.

 I switched most of my simulations to these strange settings (nstlist=nstcalcenergy=nsttcouple=nstpcouple=1) after this experience with polarizable simulations: https://redmine.gromacs.org/issues/1376 .
 Do you think it is actually wrong or just slow?
 Why would it not be accurate if there is no list and everything is updated every step?